 Solving the very serious problems arising from plastic waste pollution is a necessity of the utmost magnitude, not only because it involves governments and supranational organizations due to its harmful effects on the environment, climate change and health, but also because it responds to a growing market trend among consumers.

-Large producers of multilayer packaging cannot recycle a high percentage of the packaging they produce because it is not recyclable by conventional technologies.
-Landfilling currently costs them approximately €100/mt and is expected to continue to rise and become more limited in the coming years.
-Some of the large multi-cap waste management companies may have an annual landfill fee cost of more than €3 million.
-3 million.
-In addition to the growing cost of millions of euros in increased landfill fees, this is a major image problem for the companies in the eyes of consumers.
+Large producers of multilayer packaging are unable to recycle a high percentage of the packaging they produce because it is not recyclable using conventional technologies.
+Landfill management currently costs approximately €100/tonne and it is expected that this type of management will continue to rise and limit in the coming years.
+Some of the large multilayer waste management companies can have an annual landfill cost of more than 3 million euros.
+In addition to a multi-million dollar and growing expenditure due to the increase in landfill rates, this is a major image problem for companies in the eyes of consumers.

 The technology developed by FYCH enables therecycling of multi-layer packaging and develops a new concept of the circular plastics industry.
 It converts multi-layer packaging, made up of various materials, into as many types of pure materials as there are layers in the packaging.

 Pure materials that can be returned at the beginning of the production chain as raw materials identical to the originals, which makes it possible to build a sector of activity aligned with the principles of the Circular Economy.

 This separation can be done with other technologies.
 The difference of the FYCH process is that only water and less than 5% of a type of chemical reagent are used in delamination with the consideration of NON-hazardous and environmentally friendly waste.